zer0cache/matic-docs/docs/home/architecture/contracts/staking.md

 ### UnStake

-Unstacking allows validator to be out of active pool of validators.
+Unstaking allows validator to be out of active pool of validators.
 But to ensure Good Participation stake is locked for next 21 days.

 - When validator wants to exit from system and stop validating blocks and submitting checkpoints she can `unstake.`
 - This action is immediate as of now.